AFM-SPM/TopoStats/docs/configuration.md

 # Configuration

 Configuration for TopoStats is done using a [YAML](https://yaml.org/) configuration file that is specified on the command line when invoking.
 The current configuration file is provided in the TopoStats repository at [`topostats/default_config.yaml`](https://github.com/AFM-SPM/TopoStats/blob/main/topostats/default_config.yaml) but please be aware this may not work with your installed version, particularly if you installed from PyPI.

 ## Generating a configuration

-You can always [generate a configuration file](usage#generating-configuration-file) appropriate for the version you have installed (bar v2.0.0 as this option was added afterwards).
+You can always generate a configuration file appropriate for the version you have installed (bar v2.0.0 as this option was added afterwards).
+This writes the default configuration to the specified filename (i.e. it does not have to be called `config.yaml` it could be called `spm-2023-02-20.yaml`)

 ``` bash
 run_topostats --create-config-file config.yaml
 ```

-This produces the file `config.yaml` which contains comments indicating valid values for many of the fields.
 If no configuration file is provided this default configuration is loaded automatically and used.

 ## Using a custom configuration

-You can modify and edit a configuration and, once saved, you can run TopoStats with this configuration file as shown below.
+If you have generated a configuration file you can modify and edit a configuration it to change the parameters (see fields below).
+Once these changes have been saved, you can run TopoStats with this configuration file as shown below.

 ``` bash
 run_topostats --config my_config.yaml
 ```

-On completion a copy of the configuration that was used is written to the output directory.
+On completion a copy of the configuration that was used is written to the output directory so you have a record of the parameters used to generate the results you have.
+This file can be used in subsequent runs of TopoStats.

 ## YAML Structure